 For example, if you want to receive HTML mail, instead of having entries converted to plain text:

 html-mail = True

-To be notified every time a post changes, instead of just when it’s first posted (see also trust-link, described in rss2email/config.py):
+To be notified every time a post changes, instead of just when it’s first posted (see also trust-link and reply-changes, described in rss2email/config.py):

 trust-guid = True